cabloy/zova/cabloy-docs/guide/techniques/router/navigation-guards.md

 # Navigation Guards

-Cabloy-Front provides a module `a-homerouter`.
+Cabloy-Front provides a module `home-router`.
 We can add navigation guards to this module, such as judging user authentication status, jumping on the login page, and so on

 ## onRouterGuards

-The module `a-homerouter` provides a `Router` bean, just add custom logic directly in the `onRouterGuards` method as well
+The module `home-router` provides a `Router` bean, just add custom logic directly in the `onRouterGuards` method as well

-`src/suite/a-home/modules/a-homerouter/src/local/router.ts`
+`src/suite/a-home/modules/home-router/src/local/router.ts`

 ```typescript
 export class Router {